FHIR/sql-on-fhir-v2/input/pagecontent/StructureDefinition-ViewDefinition-notes.md

 ]
 ```

-### Multiple select expressions
+### Multiple Select Expressions
-ViewDefinitions may have multiple `select` expressions, which can be organized as siblings or parent/child relationships.
+A ViewDefinition may have multiple `select`s, which can be organized as siblings or in parent/child relationships.
 This is typically done
-as different selects may use different `forEach` or `forEachOrNull` expressions to unroll different parts of the resource.
+as different `select`s may use different `forEach` or `forEachOrNull` expressions to unroll different parts of the resources.

-The multiple rows produced by `forEach`-style selects are joined to others with the following rules:
+The multiple rows produced using `forEach` or `forEachOrNull` from a `select` are joined to others with the following rules:

-* Parent/child selects will repeat values from the parent select for each item in the child select.
+* Parent/child `select`s will repeat values from the parent `select` for each item in the child `select`.
-* Sibling select expressions are effectively cross joined, where each row in each `select` is duplicated for every row
-in sibling `select`s.
+* Sibling `select`s are effectively cross joined, where each row in each `select` is duplicated for every row in sibling `select`s.

 The [example view definitions](StructureDefinition-ViewDefinition-examples.html) illustrate this behavior.

-### unionAll expressions
+### Unions
-A selection structure has one optional array called `unionAll`, which contains a list of selection structures to be unioned.
-This `unionAll` array
-effectively concatenates the results of the nested selection structures that it contains, but without a guarantee that row ordering will be preserved.
-Each selection structure contained in the `unionAll` must produce the same column names and FHIR types.
+A `select` can have an optional `unionAll`, which contains a list of `select`s to be unioned, or combined. `unionAll` effectively concatenates the results of the nested `select`s that it contains, but without a guarantee that row ordering will be preserved.
+Each `select` contained in the `unionAll` must produce the same columns including their specified names and FHIR types.

-For instance, suppose we want to create a table of all patient and contact addresses.
-Here's a snippet of what the `unionAll` could look like for that:
+For instance, to create a table of all `Patient.address` and `Patient.contact.address`, we could use `unionAll`:

 ```js
 "select": {